Are you ordering for a School? Order direct from us for our Education Discount

 The game is a great platform for encouraging the use of coding vocabulary – pupils were eager to teach each other the game and resources were easy to organise.
 It was useful to have the children learning computer skills without the need for a PC“Ms Shannon Thewlis - Year 5 and 6 school teacher

 Bits & Bytes has been designed to be flexible (it can be made easier to play or harder to suit a wide range of ages).
 It is compact for easy storage.
 It encourages creativity by allowing children to customise the rules.
-It is very affordable (10% of the price of a cheap netbook).
+It is very affordable (less than 10% of the price of a cheap netbook).
 And most importantly it helps children to develop the required mindset for coding, as well as teaching the fundamentals of problem solving, issuing instructions and more.
-As such we want to see Bits & Bytes as one of the tools primary schools use to meet the requirements of the National Computing Curriculum, to help them teach children the fundamentals of computer coding.
+As such we want to see Bits & Bytes as one of the tools primary schools use to meet the requirements of the National Computing Curriculum, to help them teach children STEM skills and the fundamentals of computer coding.

 Some companies are charging primary schools thousands of pounds to equip teachers with the knowledge they require, while other businesses are promoting the purchase of expensive hardware (like computers, robots, tablet devices, remote control toys and electronic kits).
 We’re taking a different approach!